Xornop/ha-apps/ha-gatekeeper/README.md

 - First visit → a small login page (username + password, configured in the add-on options), with optional custom Markdown text underneath.
-- On success, a long-lived, `httponly` cookie is stored on that device and the configured `binary_sensor.gatekeeper_<user>` is turned on (then automatically turned back off a few seconds later).
+- On success, a long-lived, cookie is stored on that device and the configured `binary_sensor.gatekeeper_<user>` is turned on (then automatically turned back off a few seconds later).
 - Any later visit from the same device skips the login page entirely and